Snater/CLNDR2/README.md

   // Since rendering has already been performed, it needs to be retriggered;
   // yet only in case the calendar events were requested for the interval
   // currently rendered.
-Otherwise, there might be a race conditions when doing
+Otherwise, there might be race conditions when doing
   // async operations like fetching data from a server.
 Therefore, doing this
   // check prevents unneccesary re-renderings. if (interval.start === this.getInterval().start) {